Skip to content

 • Controlled file access and export with Data Gateway: Each project member can import files to the virtual desktop for analysis by using a secure application called Data Gateway.
 Files can be imported only via the SD Connect (directly, by upload) or SD Apply service (upon approval for reuse).
 Data export, however, is limited to the CSC Project Manager for additional security.

 • Limited storage space: The virtual desktop is designed primarily for data analysis and has limited storage space.
-To expand storage, you can add an external volume (such as an external hard drive) during the desktop setup.
+To expand storage, you can add an external volume (you can compare this to an USB stick) during the desktop setup.
 This external volume is accessible to all project members and also serves as a backup for imported data.

 • Open source software only: Only open-source software can be installed in the virtual desktop, as it does not currently support licensed or proprietary software.
 Each virtual desktop comes with a default set of pre-installed software, but you can customise it further using an easy-to-use application or, for advanced users, through Apptainer.
 If the software you need is not listed below, please contact CSC Service Desk for support (subject: SD Desktop).